 A vertical root fracture happens when the root of a tooth — below the gum line — becomes cracked.
 Patients with this type of cracked tooth usually don’t show any symptoms or feel any pain.
 The crack is only discovered on X-rays after the gums or surrounding bone tissue become infected.
 An endodontic surgery can sometimes remove the cracked portion of the tooth’s root.
 This will keep the rest of the tooth intact.
 Otherwise, the tooth will have to be extracted and can be replaced with a dental implant.

-Call Reddick Orthodontics if You Have a Cracked Tooth!
+Call Melbourne Orthodontics if You Have a Cracked Tooth!